bzminer/bzminer/README.md

 ```
 {
     "extra_dev_fee": 0.0, // additional percentage to add to dev fee (thanks for your support!)

+    "dynex_pow_ratio": [1.0, 1.0], // see Dynex notes above in github. allows to dedicate gpus to pow or pouw on dynex, and to set ratio of pow/pouw

     "pool": [0,1], // one or more pools to mine to. devices that do not specify will mine to these pools (these are indices into the pool_config list)